The Ultimate Hikers Guide To Climbing Mount Kinabalu

 Early preparation & Packing

-- Do not carry any valuable item
+- Do not carry any valuable items

 - Overnight stay at Kinabalu Park or Kundasang Highlands (1500 meters above sea level) before the climb is ideal for acclimatization.